 Element Mapping Conversion Details: This report identifies the changes that were made to the mapping between elements and physical objects in the converted architectures.
 All mappings between architecture elements and the ARC-IT Physical Objects (subsystems and terminators) are listed by the change represented - new, modified, replaced, discontinued, including the old and new Physical Object names where applicable.
 This report identifies the physical objects that were added, deleted, and renamed, along with the elements that are impacted by the changes.
 This report might be a couple of pages in length for a large architecture.
 The report shows new element mappings that were created, existing element mappings that were replaced, and any user defined physical objects that happened to match and were converted to ARC-IT Physical Objects during the conversion.
-Environmental type terminators such as traffic, vehicle physical characteristics, or pavement conditions are no longer represented in ARC-IT.
-If you had an older architecture that included elements mapped to those physical objects they will be classified as "discontinued" by the conversion process.
+This will also show additional mappings for class-level objects like Vehicle, Personal, Field, and Center physical objects so that elements can inherit the higher-level capabilities of those class-level objects.